tytydraco/yessleep/out/The_Colton_Mine_Incident.md

 “Something terribles happened down here.
 I can't figure it out though.
 Nothings objectively wrong with it but...”
 He trailed off in frustration “I can't describe it.
 It's just off” It was clear by his voice that he was frustrated at his inability to convey the uneasy feelings that he had.
 “Ok right, we’ve just left tunnel 12 and we are in an open bit.
 In the corner there is a small office that I'm told it used to be the foremen's.
 The door is intact, the desk inside is neatly organised hell even the football posters on the wall are fine, but it's just deserted.
 I don't know I think that the emptiness is getting to me.
 We are going to head to the central lift and head back up.
 We haven't seen any signs of the miners.
 They must be deeper in the mine.
 If we want to find them then we need a plan and proper search equipment.
 Thatcher out”

 The crowd gathered around the radio looked at each other worryingly.
 Fantastic thoughts were swirling through their heads as to what could have been the cause of all of these miners' disappearances.
 By now the team had been in the mine for a few hours and the time was now 4:02 PM and by quarter past the team had risen out of the mine and were back in the stuffy room.
 They received a hearty welcome when they returned though it was clear by the look on their faces that they were disappointed that they hadn't found any sign of life and somewhat shaken by the experience.
 Despite this they were committed return tomorrow with better gear and a proper plan.
-By now the rest of the world had heard word of the vanishing miners and news reporters had begun arriving at the scene despite local police having set up a perimeter around the mines entrance and the outbuilding.
-The flashes of the reporters' cameras could be seen from the tree line.
-However, these distractions couldn't break the attention of the people in that room.
 By now TVs had been set up showing live feeds of the surveillance cameras that were in the mine.
 Cam 1 showed the central mines elevator.
 Cam 2 showed the main passageway from which the path split to vein 1 and vein 2 while Cam 3 showed the open area where the Foremans office lay.
 However, everyone on in the room was huddled around a map of the mine discussing where the miners could be.
 The live feeds were completely unattended when just for a moment something fast moved from one of the passageways in Cam 3 and into the Foremans office.

 Come the morrow the air was damp.
 It had rained the night before, but this hadn't deterred anyone, now more than ever the people in that small stuffy brick room were determined to find the miners.
 The plan that had been made yesterday evening was for the same team to head into the bowels of the mines with proper safety equipment and find the miners.
 Each of them was given high visibility vests, industrial strength flashlights and radios.